Christmas Shopping in Portland, Maine | Last-Minute Gifts from the Old Port

 When I step out of my car after tucking it into the last available slot on Dana Street, one thing becomes immediately apparent—I’m not wearing the right shoes.
 The storm that blew through the region two days before—dumping more than a foot of snow on the city—has work crews scurrying to relocate piles of the once white, fluffy stuff, and they’re not done yet.
 The cobblestone sidewalks are studded with clumps of rock salt, and waves of slush ripple over the side streets and alleyways.

-This is going to slow me down and I’ll have to concentrate my efforts if I want to adhere to the two-hour parking limit.
+This is going to slow me down and I’ll have to concentrate my efforts on finishing my Christmas shopping if I want to adhere to the two-hour parking limit.
 (I learned my lesson about parking violations on my trip to Kittery Point.)
-Not to be deterred, I carefully pick my way up to Fore Street and hook a left onto Exchange—the Old Port’s main drag of eclectic shops and restaurants and the ideal spot to find gifts for everyone on my Christmas list.
+Not to be deterred, I carefully pick my way up to Fore Street and hook a left onto Exchange—the Old Port’s main drag of eclectic shops and restaurants and the ideal spot to find gifts for everyone on my list.

 Shops carrying locally-made goods and imported jewelry, art galleries, and trendy boutiques squeeze into the long, narrow, historic brick buildings that line either side of Exchange Street.
-I peruse chunky, silver jewelry at SeVende Imports, and while it’s all funky and unique, I leave empty-handed, unable to choose just one bracelet.
 Pottery swirled with colorful glazes beckons from Edgecomb Potters, whose selection of products also includes jewelry and lighting.
-Ten Thousand Villages—one of the world’s oldest and largest fair trade organizations—draws me in with its colorful display of scarves and bags.
-Their wares are beautiful; their mission admirable, but I’m hoping to find gifts made in New England, so I push on.
+I peruse chunky, silver jewelry at SeVende Imports, and while it’s all funky and unique, I leave empty-handed.
+Their jewelry is beautiful, but I’m hoping to find gifts made in New England, so I push on.

 It’s the fire-engine red door at Lisa Marie’s–Made in Maine that catches my attention, or more specifically, the signs that pepper said door: “Buy Local,” “gr8 Portland, ME,” and the handwritten one I can’t resist, “Friendly Dog Inside.”
 Roxy, possibly the sweetest rescue dog I’ve ever met, escorts me around the store, approving of the growing pile of gifts cradled in my arms by pushing her soft snout into the side of my leg.
 Out of respect for the artisans selling their goods, the owners request that photos not be taken, so I can’t show you all of the wonderful stuff encased in this shop.
 You’ll just have to check it out for yourself.